NathanielRand/goQuote/README.md

 Coming Soon:
 - Return only the quote and author
 - Use flags to return other metadata
-- Use flags for keyword quotes (ex: happy, motivational, inspiration)
+- (completed) Use flags for keyword quotes (ex: happy, inspire, funny, love)

 ## Installation